kkjdaniel/kkjdaniel.github.io/content/posts/ai.md

 Ultimately it boils down to the fact that companies are running out of the underlying data necessary to form the datasets for training these models.
 At a certain point it becomes infeasible to train a model for every specific scenario the AI may encounter, which means the generative AI has to bridge this gap between two data-points.
 While this may work for creative writing where there is no strict right or wrong - programming doesn't allow for such leniency.

 To any given programming problem there are realistically only a small number of solutions, sort of like how there are only a few syntactically correct ways to write a loop in any particular language.
 This means the AI model is left with a very limited amount of data with which to train itself.
-The net result being, the more complex, contextualised and niche a problem becomes the worse the AI solution as it moves further and further from the data-points it has in its model.
+The net result being, the more complex, contextualised and niche a problem becomes the worse the AI solution as it moves further and further from the data-points it has in the model.

 Secondly, as current benchmarks on [SWE-Bench](https://www.swebench.com/) demonstrate, AI can barely handle more than 10% of real-world GitHub issues independently.
 As a replacement for engineers, this is all but useless in a real-world application.